kallitsis/ARIA/README.md

     system_message="You are an LCA domain expert.
 Please pick the best match.", #Optionally, add specific information related to your goal and scope definition or instructions on how to select datasets locations=["GLO", "RoW"] #Add any locations of focus based on Ecoinvent country codes
 ```
-ARIA will return a dataframe with suggested Ecoinvent inventories for each flow, if they are representative, you can proceed with impact assessment and visualisation.
+ARIA will return a dataframe with suggested Ecoinvent inventories for each flow.
+If they are representative, you can proceed with impact assessment and visualisation.
 ```python
 from ARIA.impact_assessment import run_impact_assessment
 from ARIA.plot_lcia import plot_lcia_waterfall_charts